 Legal Translation Services for EU Subsidiaries

-The European Community has 23 official languages.
-Professional language translation services from and into these foreign languages are very important when dealing with the topic of parent liability in cartel infringement proceedings, which has been the focus of numerous commentaries and discussions, particularly in the EU.
+In addition to English, the European Union has 23 official languages.
+Professional language translation services from English to the languages of the EU play a very important role when dealing with the topic of parent liability in cartel infringement proceedings, which has been the focus of numerous commentaries and discussions, particularly in the EU.
 This in a large part is due to a recent European Court of Justice (ECJ) ruling holding that when a parent company has 100 percent shareholding in a subsidiary, it is presumed that:

 - The parent company has decisive influence over the subsidiary, and